-Students who receive merit and/or need based institutional grants and scholarships who cease enrollment prior to the census date will have all of their institutional aid returned.
-If they cease attendance after the census date, the aid is reduced by the same percent as the student's tuition is reduced.
+Students who receive merit and/or need based institutional grants and scholarships who cease enrollment prior to the aid recalculation date will have all of their institutional aid returned.
+If they cease attendance after the aid recalculation date, the aid is reduced by the same percent as the student's tuition is reduced.